Work Here?

 2013

 Alector develops therapies aimed at treating neurodegenerative diseases like Alzheimer's and Parkinson's.
 The company focuses on research and development of new drug candidates by utilizing knowledge from immunology, neurology, and human genetics.
 Their approach involves conducting early-stage clinical trials to gather specific data about diseases, which helps improve the chances of success for their treatments.
-Alector differentiates itself from competitors by emphasizing the body's natural healing processes in their drug development.
-The company's goal is to create effective treatments for conditions that currently have limited options, while also securing funding through partnerships and grants to support their research efforts.
+Alector earns revenue through partnerships, grants, and future sales of their therapies.
+Unlike many competitors, Alector emphasizes the body's natural healing processes in their drug development.
+The company's goal is to create effective treatments for conditions that currently have limited options.

 Help us improve and share your feedback!
 Did you find this helpful?